Equipment and setup

 - Generic 1/8" stereo to two 1/4" mono converter

-- New Nintendo 2DS XL (US)
+- New Nintendo 2DS XL (US), don't currently use

 Video solutions